stesun2/to-do-lists/README.md

 - Each Task should have a due date.

 ## Release 2: Front End
-Start a new react app to act as the front end for your To Do List.
+Start a new react app to act as the front end for your To-Do List.
 - After a User logs in, they should see all of their Lists that still have incomplete tasks.
 - Clicking on a list will take you to a List page that displays all the tasks for that list.
 - From here a user should be able to: